Enjoy a cracking day out at Beamish this Easter with lots of egg-citing activities happening at the museum.

 Here’s just some of the fun we’ve got planned:

-- Take part in our Easter egg trail – can you find all the eggs the Easter Bunny has left around the museum?
+- Take part in our Beamish Easter Trail.
+Can you find all the eggs the Easter Bunny has hidden around the museum?

 - Call in at Herron’s Bakery in The Town to purchase a delicious hot cross bun or a piece of simnel cake.

-- If you’re visiting us on Easter Sunday, head to the dentist’s waiting room in The Town, where you can decorate an egg, whilst on Easter Monday we’ll be rolling the eggs in The Town park at 11am, 2pm, 3pm and 4pm.
+- If you’re visiting us on Easter Saturday, Sunday and Monday then head to the dentist’s waiting room in The Town, where you can decorate an egg then roll it in The Town park at 11am, 2pm, 3pm and 4pm.
 Whose will go the furthest?

-- From Saturday, our 1940s Farm will be making carrot lollies and getting all crafty with Easter cards and rabbit finger puppet making!
+- From Saturday, our 1940s Farm will be making carrot lollies (a real treat!) and getting all crafty with Easter cards and rabbit finger puppet making.

-As with all daytime events, you can use your Unlimited Pass to join us for this event.
+As with all daytime events, you can use your Unlimited Pass to join us for these events.

 Beamish reserves the right to alter or change this programme at any point.